Home

 Equilateral Triangles, Isosceles Triangles and Scalene Triangles

-In this lesson, we will learn to
+In these lessons, we will learn to

 • classify triangles by length of sides: Equilateral Triangles, Isosceles Triangles, Scalene Triangles